lokenx/plexrequests-meteor/README.md

 #Plex Requests - Meteor Style!

+#### &#10006; The current build has an issue with a particular type of search/request, please use the master if it occurs for you!

 ![plexrequestshomepage](Screenshot03.png)

 This is [Plex Requests](https://github.com/lokenx/plexrequests) but written with Meteor!
 It's been updated with [Couch Potato](https://github.com/RuudBurger/CouchPotatoServer) intergration and includes a new admin interface courtesy of the [Houston](https://github.com/gterrono/houston) package.